kimbjerge/insectDCT/README.md

    - Anaconda: $ conda activate yolo11

 6. Run the Python code to generate the CSV files for detection and tracking.
+(Sample images used - are found in: ./images)

-   - $ python pipeDetectAndClassifyInsectsTaxon.py (Performs detection and classification on CUDA:0 - default uses ResNet50 CNN model)
+   - $ python pipeDetectAndClassifyInsectsTaxon.py
+     # Performs detection and classification with ResNet50 on CUDA:0

-   - $ python pipeDetectAndClassifyInsectsTaxon.py --device cpu (Performs detection and classification on CPU)
+   - $ python pipeDetectAndClassifyInsectsTaxon.py --device cpu
+     # Performs detection and classification with ResNet50 on CPU

-   - $ python pipeDetectAndClassifyInsectsTaxon.py --modelType ConvNextBase (Performs detection and classification using ConvNextBase model - best model)
+   - $ python pipeDetectAndClassifyInsectsTaxon.py --modelType ConvNextBase
+     # Performs detection and classification using ConvNextBase model (best performing model)

-   - $ python pipeDetectAndClassifyInsectsTaxon.py --dataset V4 (Performs detection and classification using dataset V4 instead of V3)
+   - $ python pipeDetectAndClassifyInsectsTaxon.py --dataset V4
+     # Performs detection and classification using dataset V4 instead of V3

-   - $ python pipeTrackInsectsTaxon.py (Performs tracking based on the CSV output files (*-CL.csv))
+   - $ python pipeTrackInsectsTaxon.py
+     # Performs tracking based on the CSV output files (./detections/*-CL.csv)

    See code for additional parameters for the above python script.

-7. Run the Python code to generate images of insect crops for taxa classification and tracking.
+7. Run the Python code to generate images of insect crops based on taxa classification and tracking described in 6.

    - $ python createCrops.py --CSVfiles "./detections/" --imagesPath "./images/" --cropsPath "./crops/"  <br />
-       (Creates cropped images of detected and classified insects sorted to directories based on *-CL.csv files)
+       # Creates cropped images of detected and classified insects sorted to directories based on *-CL.csv files

    - $ python createTrackCrops.py --validConfTH 50  --tracks "./tracks" --images "./images" --resultsDir "./trackCrops" <br />
-       (Creates plots of tracks with cropped images of classified insects sorted to directories based on *-TRS.csv files)
+       # Creates plots of tracks with cropped images of classified insects sorted to directories based on *-TRS.csv files

-To use the flat classifier with few classes of taxons see description in:
+To use a simple flat classifier with few classes of taxons see description in:

 https://github.com/kimbjerge/insectsDCT/tree/main/README-flat.md